judyratfield/nlp_final_project/README.md

 ## This repository consists of the following notebooks:

-1) Text Semantic Analysis - processes text and performs NLP semantic analysis techniques.
-This notebook should output semantic analysis ratings for the given dataset.
+1) Text Semantic Analysis - This notebook deals with the text context analysis part of the proposed solution.

 2) Audio Signals Analysis - processes audio signals that accompanied the text of the dataset and performs audio signals analysis techniques.
 This notebook should output audio signals readings for the dataset.

-3) Age_Gender_Classifier - classifies which agent should be assigned to caller based on age and Gender
+3) Accent_Classifier - classifies which agent should be assigned to caller based on accent detected from analysing audio signals

-4) Agent_Audio_Signal_Classifier - classifies which agent should be assigned to caller based on audio signal
+4) Age_Gender_Classifier - classifies which agent should be assigned to caller based on age and Gender

-5) Classify - combines solutions from 1-4 to classify sentiment of customer and to which agent should the customer be assigned to
+5) Neural Network - Contains the Dataset Preparation, Design, Training & Evaluation of the proposed Neural Network model that analyzes both text context and audio signals

-6) Neural Network - Contains the Dataset Preparation, Design, Training & Evaluation of the proposed Neural Network model that analyzes both text context and audio signals
+6) Classify - combines solutions from 1-5 to classify sentiment of customer and to which agent should the customer be assigned to

 7) Evaluation - Notebook that contains evaluations done on new unseen recordings, including Ablation study